 (l) employment of children on dangerous machines

-(m) instructions, training and supervision in relation to employment of children on dangerous machines
+(m) instructions, training, and supervision in relation to the employment of children on dangerous machines

 (n) device for cutting off power